Best Flooring for Basement

 Vinyl Basement Flooring

-Basement Floor Installation Tips
+Basement Flooring Installation Tips

-Lastly, look out for the area where the casing of the door meets the floor.
+- Lastly, look out for the area where the casing of the door meets the floor.
 Remove just a slim piece of the casing away and tuck the flooring under the trim.
 You can use a saw to do that.
-Avoid installing the flooring under the cabinets, so that the vinyl has more room to breathe.
+Avoid installing the flooring under the cabinets so the vinyl has more room to breathe.